-- Margining and Pledging Generally Prohibited.
-Designated Insiders are D. prohibited from holding Company securities in a margin account or pledging Company securities as collateral for a loan, provided that the Compliance Officers may grant pre-clearance and permit pledges/margining where (i) the Insider's holdings are substantial; (ii) the pledge is for a loan to be used for a purpose other than the purchase securities for which Company securities will provide margin; (iii) the inability to pledge the securities would reduce the ability of the Insider to properly manage his or her assets, and (iv) the circumstances of the Insider and the pledge and related loan are such that any risk of a call of the pledged securities that the Insider could not meet using other assets is minimal.
+- C. Post-Transaction Notice.
+A Designated Insider who is a director or executive officer must give notice to the General Counsel of completion of any transaction in the Company securities, in order that the General Counsel can help such person to meet his or her Form 4 reporting obligations.
+Such notice must be provided as promptly as possible (normally on the same day as the transaction) and include relevant details regarding the completed transaction (this includes specific purchase/sale prices of shares rather than averages of prices from multiple transactions). - D. Margining and Pledging Generally Prohibited.
+Designated Insiders are prohibited from holding Company securities in a margin account or pledging Company securities as collateral for a loan, provided that the Compliance Officers may grant pre-clearance and permit pledges/margining where (i) the Insider's holdings are substantial; (ii) the pledge is for a loan to be used for a purpose other than the purchase securities for which Company securities will provide margin; (iii) the inability to pledge the securities would reduce the ability of the Insider to properly manage his or her assets, and (iv) the circumstances of the Insider and the pledge and related loan are such that any risk of a call of the pledged securities that the Insider could not meet using other assets is minimal.
 Pre-clearance requests relating to pledging must be submitted at least two weeks before the transaction.
 The purpose of this restriction is that securities held in a margin account or pledged as collateral for a loan may be sold without the borrower's consent by the broker if the borrower fails to meet a margin call or by the lender in foreclosure if the borrower defaults on the loan.
 A margin or foreclosure sale that occurs when a director or employee is aware of Inside Information may, under some circumstances, result in unlawful insider trading or other securities law violations.
 Note that pledges by directors or executive officers are subject to disclosure in the Company's proxy statements. - E. Derivatives, Hedging and Short Sales Prohibited.
-Designated Insiders are prohibited from trading in derivate securities not issued by the Company and engaging in hedging transactions relating to the Company securities or short selling the Company securities for their own account.
+Designated Insiders are prohibited from trading in derivate securities not issued by the Company and engaging in hedging transactions relating to the Company securities or short selling of the Company securities for their own account.
 Such transactions are viewed as short-term or speculative, can lead to inadvertent violations of the insider trading laws and, in some cases (such as short sales by directors and executive officers), may be subject to civil or criminal penalties.
 The prohibited transactions include trading in put or call options in which the Company securities are the underlying security and which are not options, warrants or rights issued by the Company, purchasing financial instruments, including prepaid variable forward contracts, equity swaps, collars and exchange funds or entering into other monetization transactions that limit the Designated Insider's ability to profit from an increase in the market price of the Company securities or provide an opportunity to profit from a decrease in the market price of the Company securities, and similar hedging transactions.
+So, for example, writing call options or put options on Company Common Stock is prohibited.
 However, transactions permitted under the Company's compensatory plans, including those relating to stock options or stock appreciation rights, and acquisitions and dispositions of warrants or rights issued by the Company, are not prohibited by this Trading Procedure.